Bhargav-Borkhatariya/Real_Time_Chat_Application/README.md

 # Real_Time_Chat_Application
-It is a Chat app that made by Django and java script technology.
+It is a Chat app that made in Django and java script technology.

 # Functionality
 In this you have one page after succesfully login,